WHO's Tedros Adhanom is expected to be tried for crimes against humanity.

 Some objections pointed out that the director general has little power over the current WHO policy, which does not take into account the fact that the organization is accepted as a global health authority and advises world governments.
 Mismanagement of the WHO through people like Tedros has totally exacerbated the global coronavirus pandemic.
 Tedros not only identified all the opportunities to praise the CCP's crisis management, even while doctors were arrested and armored people inside their homes; he also gave completely contradictory advice.

-First of all by stating that countries should not have limited travel to and from China in order not to discriminate, and then, immediately afterwards, scolding them for not having done enough for prevention.
-The virus was called a "pandemic" only a few days before I wrote about my intervention.
+First of all by stating that countries should not have restricted travel to and from China in order not to discriminate, and then, soon after, blaming them for not doing enough for prevention.
+The virus was called a "pandemic" only a few days before I wrote about my post.

 If there has ever been an example of the failure of globalized institutions, WHO is unquestionably so.
 I do not mean that the organization has not done anything good, but the vastness of its mismanagement means that its advice should not be taken literally, given the scientific authority that the world has assigned it.
 Instead of allowing them to censure digital media, they should be radically reformed or simply dissolved.